Liubsyy/HotSecondsIDEA/install/document.md

 <br><br>

 ## HotSecondsServer Installation
 1.Download HotSecondsServer.zip and decompress it locally.
-First, check the jdk version of the server (remote and local are not necessarily the same), execute sh download.sh #version locally, for example, java version "1.8.0_181" is 181, then execute sh download.sh 181, the required files will be downloaded at this time. <br><br>
+First, check the jdk version of the server (remote and local are not necessarily the same), execute sh download.sh versionnum locally, for example, java version "1.8.0_181" is 181, then execute sh download.sh 181, the required files will be downloaded at this time. <br><br>
 You can also manually go to [libjvm.so](https://github.com/thanple/HotSecondsIDEA/releases/tag/libjvm_so) to find the corresponding version to download, and put it under ./lib in the decompression directory after downloading.

 2.Upload the package in step 1 to the server, and run sh install.sh on the server <br><br>